-But the reality is the term font has been so misused that, unless you’re a font designer (or, ahem, typeface designer), the distinction isn’t that important.
+But the reality is the term font has been so misused that, unless you’re a font designer (or, ahem, typeface designer), the distinction isn’t that relevant.
 Using the term font to refer to both fonts and typefaces has become the standard.
 So to keep things clear in this post, we’re going to do that, too.

-Leadpages’ top Google Fonts pairings
+Leadpages’ best Google Font pairings